-Lady, Stay Dead is a 1981 Australian horror thriller film written, produced and directed by Terry Bourke and starring Chard Hayward, Deborah Coulls and Roger Ward.
+Lady, Stay Dead is a 1981 Australian horror-thriller feature film written, produced and directed by Terry Bourke and starring Chard Hayward, Deborah Coulls and Roger Ward.

 Despite being an English-language horror film released at the height of the video boom, the film received only a brief VHS release in the USA and has never – to our knowledge – appeared officially in any territory on DVD.